hpkfft/nanobind/docs/api_extra.rst

 only the buffer protocol/NumPy interface considers ``const``-ness at the moment; data exchange with other array libraries will ignore this annotation.

-When the is unspecified (e.g., to accept arbitrary input arrays), the :cpp:class:`ro` annotation can instead be used to denote read-only access:
+When leaving the data type unspecified (to accept arbitrary input arrays), ``const void`` can be used to denote read-only access.

-.. cpp:class:: ro

-   Indicate read-only access (use only when no data type is specified.)

 nanobind does not support non-standard types as documented in the section on :ref:`dtype limitations <dtype_restrictions>`.